virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 where:

-- `createFile` - Cloud Scripting predefined [action](reference/actions/#createfile)
+- `createFile` - predefined within the Cloud Scripting [action](reference/actions/#createfile)
-- `errorHandlers` - an object (array) of custom descripbed errors.
+- `errorHandlers` - object (array) to describe custom errors
-- `type` - popup window type after the error has a place.
-Available values are: *error*, *warning*, *info*.
+- `type` - type of a pop-up window, emerging upon the error occurrence.
+The available values are: *error*, *warning*, *info*.

-Therefore, the example subscribed all actions with result *4036* for displaying error popup menu with custom error message.
+Thus, the example above sets all the actions with *4036* result to be displayed via *error* pop-up window with a custom error message text.

-An additional ability is provided to display action errors using [`return` action.](reference/actions/#handleErrors)
+The additional functionality is provided to display action errors using [*return* action](reference/actions/#handleErrors).

 ```
 {